 Details for building a 2×2 video wall with the Seneca XK-Quad Media Player.

-Details for building a 2×2 video wall with the BrightSign XT1144 media player.
+Details for building a 2×2 video wall with the AOPEN Chromebox Commercial 2 media player.

-Details for building a 2×2 video wall with the AOPEN DE6340 media player.
+Details for building a 2×2 video wall with the AOPEN Chromebox Commercial 2 media player.

 There are two methods for managing your video wall content using Playlists and Layouts.